 - How do I take my customers along in the transition?

-- I switch to one Cloud solution or do I want complete SAAS?
+- Do I switch to a Cloud solution or do I want to completely SAAS?

 - What do I do myself and what do I leave to professionals?